 The overall volume is also a major factor when comparing juicing to blending.
 Unless you have a massive appetite, you simply can’t consume the amount of fruits and veggies as raw food when compared to a big glass of fresh fruit or veggie juice that was made using a juicing machine.
 You can easily add apples, kale leaves, cucumbers and celery into your juicer and come out with a few cups of fresh juice.
 Try eating the same amount of fresh veggies and fruit.
 You better have a serious appetite because this is a lot of food!
 When blending, you also have the benefit of receiving a condensed version of the raw foods but the overall volume of the liquid you will be drinking will be increased when compared to juicing.
 If you blended the same amount of apples, kale leaves, cucumbers and celery, you would be left with multiple glasses of thick juice to drink.

-This brings up another important disadvantage of juicing, which is the overall cost involved.
+This brings up another important disadvantage of juicing, which is the overall cost involved (however the overall long-term health benefits of juicing far outweighs the cost).
 First off, you need to buy a quality juicing machine which could set you back anywhere from $200 to well over $1,000 for a very high-end juicer.
 A quality blender is much less expensive and you can pick one up for around $25-100.
 Eating the fruit and veggies raw is obviously the cheapest route since you do not need the help from any type of machine (just your mouth).

 Once you have your brand new juicing machine, then you have to head to the grocery store and buy the produce for it which includes all of the different fresh fruits and vegetables.
 This can get very expensive when you think about the high price of produce these days.
 One power packed nutrient drink using a juicer could cost anywhere from $5-10 worth of fruits and veggies when you are all finished.
-You can also visit your local farmers market versus buying from the big chain grocery stores.
+If you want to save a little money on produce, try visiting your local farmers market versus buying from the big chain grocery stores.
 This will allow you get a much better deal on the produce while also getting fresher food while helping out your local farmers.
 However, even if you shop at your local farmers market, the price for produce to make your fruit or veggie juice will still be pretty expensive.
+Once again, even though it might be a little costly, remember that the money you spend now on drinking quality juice can save you big bucks in health care costs down the road!

 So, it’s important to weigh all of the advantages and disadvantages of each type of delivery system.
 Whether you choose to use a blender, use a juicing machine or eat the fruits and veggies raw, you are making a step in the right direction to eat a more nutrient dense diet which will help you lose excess weight and live a healthier and happier life!